 Disputes, the owner's right to stop work and termination of the contract by the owner or contractor shall be as authorized in the Contract for Rehabilitation.

 After completion of the contract, it is the owner's responsibility to notify the contractor in writing of any defect in the work or material.
-The owner is also requested to notify the Housing Rehabilitation Specialist or the Program Administrator of any complaints to the contractor so assistance in follow-up can be provided.
+The owner is also requested to notify the Housing Rehabilitation Specialist, or the Program Administrator of any complaints made to the contractor so assistance in follow-up can be provided.
 If the contractor does not respond to the owner's written complaint within a reasonable time frame and in a satisfactory manner, the Administrator will verify the complaint.
 If the Program Administrator judges the complaint to be valid, he/she will send written request for warranty service to the contractor and a copy to the designated representative.
-The contractor will then take action as monitored by the owner and the Housing Rehabilitation Specialist.
+The contractor will then take action as requested by the owner and while being monitored by the Housing Rehabilitation Specialist.
 Upon receiving notice from the owner that the complaint has been satisfied, the Housing Rehabilitation Specialist will inspect the work and make such note in the case file.
 Failure to resolve complaints shall be justification for removing a contractor from participation with the program.

 VIII.
 CLEARANCE/PERMANENT RELOCATION/DEMOLITION RELOCATION